Types of Business in China

 The Foreign Investment Law (FIL) for business entities

-• WFOEs have to comply with the statutory fund reserve rules outlined in the Company Law, which slightly differ from those in the WFOE Law.
+• WFOEs comply with statutory fund reserve rules in the Company Law; and,

 Foreign investment law's impact on key positions in FIEs